tkw1536/blog.guys.wtf/content/drafts/ggman.md

 ## Finding and performing actions on repositories

-But `ggman` can not add clone new repositories.
+But `ggman` can not only clone new repositories.
 It can also perform actions across existing repositories.
 Actions in principle take the form ```ggman [FILTERS] ACTION```.

 The supported actions are things which effectively map to plain git commands, such as:

-- `ggman ls`, which prints a list of local repositories;
 - `ggman pull`, which pulls changes from remotes into the local repositories;
-- `ggman push`, which pushes changes to remotes remote repositories.
+- `ggman push`, which pushes changes to remotes remote repositories;
-- `ggman exec COMMAND` which directly invokes an external command.
+- `ggman exec COMMAND` which directly invokes an external command; or
+- `ggman ls`, which prints a list of local repositories.

 By default, any action will act on all repositories existing in some sub-directory of `$GGROOT`.
 For example: